 Greetings homeowners and future homeowners.
+If this is your first visit to my blog.
+Welcome!
+If you want to know more about me, check out my introduction/about us blog.
+If you do read that blog, you’ll learn that my husband, Skip, is my trusted resource and I talk about Skip in every blog.
 Since I used the water heater story in my introduction blog, I thought it would be a good idea to tell you about the importance of flushing your water heater.

 Here’s the deal.
 The average life of a water heater is 10 years.
 Flushing the water heater removes the sediment from the bottom of the tank.
 If the water isn’t emptied, it will shorten the life and efficiency of the water heater.
 How often should a water heater be flushed?
 Once a year should be enough.